Jay Stringer was born in 1980, and he’s not dead yet.

 Jay is dyslexic, and came to the written word as a second language, via comic books, music, and comedy.
-He writes hard boiled crime stories, dark comedies, and social fiction.
+Alongside Russel D. McLean, Jay was the first to bring Noir at the Bar to the UK, and he co-hosts the Crime Friction podcast with Chantelle Aimée Osman.

 Jay is represented by Stacia Decker at Dunow, Carlson & Lerner.